A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Simulation Studies

 We choose the simulation parameters to emulate a realistic experiment with an educational intervention and outcomes.
+A cluster represents one school, where an intervention is applied to students in a certain grade.
 The average cluster size is 150, but range from 75 to 225.
+The outcome of interest is a test score.
 We let the covariate explain 85\% of the variance in the cluster-mean control potential outcome, with the pair element explaining 80\%.
 This is reasonable if we think about the covariate as a pretest score for the outcome, which is a common adjustment for educational experiments.
 The treatment effect explains around 15\% of the observed mean outcome.
-See Appendix~\ref{chpt:appn_pcrt8} for full simulation details.
+See Supplement J for full simulation details.

 In the main text, we will discuss the simulation results for four different settings, listed below.
-Full results can be found in Appendix~\ref{chpt:appn_pcrt9}.
-We choose these settings for the main text to illustrate how the estimators perform in increasingly complex or ``difficult'' settings for estimation, and note that only one of the the three factors changes between each setting (underlined): \begin{itemize} \item [(\textbf{S1})] There is no pair effect, cluster sizes are matched relatively closely, and the treatment effect is constant \item [(\textbf{S2})] There \underline{is a pair effect}, cluster sizes are matched relatively closely, and the treatment effect is constant \item [(\textbf{S3})] There is a pair effect, cluster sizes are \underline{not matched} within pairs, and the treatment effect is constant \item [(\textbf{S4})] There is a pair effect, cluster sizes are not matched within pairs, and the treatment effect is \underline{correlated with cluster size}. \end{itemize}
+Full results can be found in Supplement L. We choose these settings for the main text to illustrate how the estimators perform in increasingly complex or ``difficult'' settings for estimation, and note that only one of the the three factors changes between each setting (underlined): \begin{itemize} \item [(\textbf{S1})] There is no pair effect, cluster sizes are well matched, and the treatment effect is constant \item [(\textbf{S2})] There \underline{is a pair effect}, cluster sizes are well matched, and the treatment effect is constant \item [(\textbf{S3})] There is a pair effect, cluster sizes are \underline{not well matched}, and the treatment effect is constant \item [(\textbf{S4})] There is a pair effect, cluster sizes are not well matched, and the treatment effect is \underline{correlated with cluster size}. \end{itemize}